 Stock charts are dynamic and are constantly evolving with changes in the overall markets.
 That makes them essential for investors who want to arm themselves with the latest data.

-Stock chart drivers and terminology
+Stock chart terms

 Price is the main driver behind stock charts.
 Charts show where a stock is trading at a particular moment compared with where it traded in the past.
 Investors use this price picture to form an opinion about the stock’s prospects.

 A chart can provide a quick snapshot or a long view of changes in price.
 Some charts capture minute-to-minute price movements in real time.
-Others reveal how the stock’s price has fluctuated over a week, a month, a year, or any period for which historical data is available
+Others reveal how the stock’s price has fluctuated over a week, a month, a year, or any period for which historical data is available.

 Volume is another key component in many charts.
 Investors often consider trading volume, or the number of shares changing hands in a public market, to be integral to their analysis.
 Volume can provide a clue to the strength or weakness of a stock.
 If shares are rising on increasing volume, for instance, it typically means the company is strong and healthy.